Durgaram Mehta

-Biography
+Early life

 Durgaram was born in Vadnagara Nagar Brahmin family on 25 December 1809 in Surat.
 His mother, Nanigauri, died when he was eleven, and thereafter he was brought up by his aunt.

 At the age of twelve, he was employed by a firm on a very low salary.
 Though he was fond of reading books, there were not many easily available.
 He accompanied his aunt to Bombay in 1825 and studied for six months in a government Gujarati School free of charge and was found capable to handle a school.
 Hence In 1826, he returned to Surat and opened a Gujarati school on behalf of government, at Haripura on 13 September, on a monthly salary of 20 rupees.
 In 1827, he was sent to Olpad near Surat to open a new school.

+Personal life

 In 1831, he married, at the age of 22, a 10 years old girl, who died in 1838, and thereafter he married for the second time (in 1853) when he was 44 with a girl of 11 years.
 Since Durgaram himself was a strong supporter of widow-remarriage, the event of his second marriage has been criticised by Mahipatram Rupram Nilkanth, biographer of Durgaram.
 Durgaram died in 1876.